Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 ➡️ How the total commission generated impacts your bottom line

-The value of the pending brokerage commission is the most important metric to measure as it relates to your bottom line.
+The value of the pending brokerage commission is the most vital metric to measure as it relates to your bottom line.
 This is because it reflects the bottom line for a period of time in the near future.

 Knowing this value can help determine how much money you have available to invest in recruiting, creating brand awareness, or hiring a new admin, for example.